Halloween in Western Garfield County

 Silt

 Silt is integrating its Halloween activities into its Family Fall Fest on Thursday.
 From 4-6 p.m., pumpkin painting and scarecrow making.
-Trick or treating will be available down Main Street, with booths lining the road.
+Trick-or-treating will be available down Main Street, with booths lining the road.

 On Sunday, the Silt Historical Park is hosting trick or treating from 4-6 p.m.
 Costumed volunteers will hand out candy from the historic buildings.